dexafree/MaterialList/README.md

 Provided as a ListView extension, it can receive a list of Cards (stored in a CardList, provided by the library) and show them accordingly to the android style and design patterns.

-It also has been developed while keeping extensibility in mind, which meens that you are able to create your own card layouts and add them to the CardList without any pain (see examples below).
+It also has been developed while keeping extensibility in mind, which means that you are able to create your own card layouts and add them to the CardList without any pain (see examples below).

 ## Cards provided
 These are the cards that the library offers by default: